mummy2358/gan/README.md

 The "same output" problem comes from the input range of the random vector "z".
 Changing from \[0,1] to \[-1,1] solves everything.

-Besides, the probability of descriminator judging real images as real is always high as 0.9 or so through the training process.
+Besides, the probability of descriminator judging real images as real is always high as 0.9 through the training process which means the discriminator has a really low chance to be fooled by generator, yet the generated images look "real" enough.